nodiscc/xsrv/roles/backup/README.md

 **Backups size:** If a file is completely unchanged between two backups, the second backup  will not consume more space on disk ([incremental backup](https://en.wikipedia.org/wiki/Incremental_backup), deduplication using hardlinks).
 If you rename the file or change a single byte, the full file will we backed up again.
 This can increase disk usage if you keep renaming/editing large files.

+**Local backups** are inherently not secure, because the device being backed up is able to delete/compromise its own backup.
+Prefer remote _pull_ backups from another machine.

 **backup data from remote machines:**
  - configure the list of hosts, SSH users, ports, paths... in  `rsnapshot_remote_backups` in configuration variables
  - setup a user account on the remote machine, authorize the backup server's `root` SSH key (the key is displayed during setup), and allow it to run `sudo rsync` without password.